 Regular monitoring of the structure evolution

 Once the digital twin of the breakwater is built, we conduct follow-up surveys on a regular basis.
-These take place, for example, every 5 years or at important moments for the structure, such as at the end of the Completion Guarantee or following an extreme storm waves event.
+These take place, for example, every 5 years or at important moments for the structure, such as at the end of the contractor liability period or following an extreme storm waves event.
 The customer can then carry out the survey himself or ask us to take care of it.

 The 3D model we generate allows us to precisely quantify the movement of each block between the initial survey date and the last survey date.